Additional information available on the Welding Department website.

 Program Learning Outcomes

-Upon completion of the Welding program, students should be able to:
+Upon completion of the Welding degree program, students should be able to:

 - Maintain a safe work environment by understanding and following Welding shop safety requirements